thornxyz/notes-ai/README.md

 - 🔐 **Authentication** with Supabase (Email & Google OAuth)
 - 🗒️ **Create, Edit, Delete Notes** with a sleek and responsive UI
 - 🧠 **AI-Powered Summarization** with Gemini to distill your thoughts
+- ⚛️ **Optimized Data Fetching** with React Query for seamless and performant client-side state management
+- 📦 **Auto Sync & Caching** – Notes and user data are cached and kept in sync using React Query
 - 📷 **User Profile with Image Upload**
 - 💡 **Dark Mode Toggle**
 - ⚡ Built with **Next.js App Router**, **Tailwind CSS**, and **ShadCN UI**